Polish food: pierogi is only the beginning

 There’s no more famous Polish soup than żurek, a rich soup soured with fermented rye starter, served with a boiled egg and a spicy white sausage.
 I t is a traditional Polish Easter food.
 The recipe is quite simple if you have zakwas at home.

 Place the sliced onion halves, carrot, parsnip, and celery root in a large saucepan with water.
 Bring to a boil and then simmer for 40 minutes.
 Strain the broth and discard the vegetables.
-Meanwhile, fry together the chopped onion, garlic, bacon, and sausage, add the broth, bay leaf, marjoram, peppercorns, and horseradish.
+Meanwhile, fry the chopped onion, garlic, bacon, and sausage, and add the broth, bay leaf, marjoram, peppercorns, and horseradish.
 Cook at a low boil for 20 minutes.
 Pour in the zakwas and the cream.
 Traditionally it is served with fresh, crispy bread.

 This is one of those recipes everyone needs to try.
 It requires only 6 ingredients and 30 minutes of your time.

 In a large bowl, mix grated potatoes, onion, eggs, salt, and pepper.
 Add 1- 2 tablespoons of flour.
 Fry by dropping potato mixture into the pan and spread out to form a 3-inch circle.
 Fry for about 3 to 5 minutes on each side until it is golden and crisp.
 Potato pancakes are typically served with sour cream, beef goulash, or mushroom sauce.
 Kids are crazy about them sprinkled with sugar only.
-What is your personal favorite?
+What is your personal favourite?